Complex Wannier centers and drifting Wannier functions in non-Hermitian Hamiltonians

 While $X_{\mathrm{occ}}$ is a full-rank $D_{\mathrm{occ}} \times D_{\mathrm{occ}}$ matrix acting on $\mathbb{C}^{D_{\mathrm{occ}}}$, $X_P$ acts on $\mathcal{H}$ and vanishes on the unoccupied sector.
 We use either representation according to convenience, noting that $X_p=RX_{\mathrm{occ}}L^{\dagger}$.

-The projection formalism introduced above is completely general and applies to any diagonalizable non-Hermitian Hamiltonian with a line gap.
-In the following section, we specialize this framework to translationally invariant crystals, where the Hilbert space admits a momentum-sector decomposition.
-In this setting, the biorthogonal set of occupied energy eigenstates naturally leads to Wilson loops and Wannier centers, the central objects of our analysis.
+While this projection formalism is general, we now focus on crystalline systems with discrete translation invariance, where the biorthogonal set of occupied energy eigenstates naturally leads to Wilson loops and Wannier centers, the central objects of our analysis.